galaxine-senpai/NASA-API-Project/readme.md

 As of 2/27/23 Image and video API is not printing anything to the console // Will fix when able

+As of 3/8/23 Just doing "python3 main.py" will not work, unknown why (I am stupid) // Will fix when I figure it out

 ### Notes

 I will be doing the whole args thing with the Mars Rover API File soon